World War Children Care Foundation (WCCF) Launched International Humanitarian Mission To Aid Children Affected By Conflict

 Currently, tens of thousands of children worldwide endure the hardships of war.
 These children require not only care, support, and love but also urgent action.
 Therefore, WCCF passionately appeals to compassionate business organizations and individuals to join hands in this noble cause.

-During the event, the foundation further introduced "Saving War Children with Your Cup of Coffee," where attendees voluntarily participated by adopting cups of premium coffee from Clemént Coffee Boutique, with all business profits donated to the foundation.
+During the event, the foundation further introduced 'Saving War Children with Your Cup of Coffee,' where attendees voluntarily participated by adopting cups of premium coffee from Clemnt Coffee Boutique, with all business profits donated to the foundation.

 Realizing the need of global support, during the launching ceremony, the foundation has also appointed representatives for various WCCF chapters in Malaysia, China, Serbia, Thailand, Singapore, Indonesia, the Philippines, Vietnam, Cambodia, Brunei, Laos, Myanmar, Hong Kong, and Taipei.